 2. Stop Judging Others and Yourself

 This can transform your life.
 For the love of all that is sacred, stop judging others and yourself today!
 Seriously, who are you to pass judgment on anyone, ever?
-Who are you impose your lifestyle or way of doing things on others?
+Who are you imposing your lifestyle or way of doing things on others?
 Do you have the perfect answer for everything?
 You have no right to judge anyone, including your children and family members.
 Some of this might be mind-blowing, but why?
 You can never fully experience what someone else is going through.
-Most people that do judge have no idea what is really happening.
+Most people that do judge have no idea what is really happening or has happened to someone else.
 Let go of what you think everyone else should be doing.
 Try to understand and empathize with peoples situations and past behavior before holding it over their heads indefinitely.

-Just because you don’t see eye to eye on everything doesn’t mean you can’t add value to each others’ lives.
-You might find that had you not overlooked the fact that your new co-worker had a history of drug abuse (it’s amazing how fast gossip travels), you wouldn’t have the friendship you have today.
-Learn to brush off people that judge you by reminding yourself that they don’t truly know you or your situation.
-Just keep in mind that people who judge others is actually a much bigger reflection on their character.
-Besides who sets the rules anyways?
+Just because you don’t see eye to eye on everything doesn’t mean you can’t add value to each other’s lives.
+For example, you might find that if you had not overlooked the fact that your new co-worker had a history of drug abuse (it’s amazing how fast gossip travels), you wouldn’t have the friendship you have today.
+Learn to brush off people that judge you by reminding yourself that they don’t truly know you or your situation, nor have they had the same experiences.
+Keep in mind that those who judge others unfairly usually are people that cannot take a cold hard look at themselves honestly.
+It is really a much bigger reflection of their character than whatever it is they are judging someone else for.
+Besides whom sets the rules anyways?

 3. Realize That People Really Don’t Care About Your Problems

 New flash, people do not give a f*#k!
-People don’t care about the things you probably think they do care about.
+People don’t care about the things you probably think that they do.
 So many people look at someone’s status, wealth, good looks, friends, and just assume that they’re happy.
 Or maybe they think those types of people are lonely.
-That is definitely not the case.
-We have no clue what does on behind closed doors and why should we care, it’s not our business.
-People have so much of their own s*#t going on that they don’t have time to worry about what you’re doing or what your problems are.
+That is definitely not always the case.
+We have no clue what goes on behind closed doors and why should we care, it’s not our business (unless you know someone is being harmed).
+People have so much of their own s*#t going on that they don’t have time to worry about what you’re doing or what your problems are half the time.
 Why do you care so much about other people when they most likely don’t authentically care about you?
-So stop worrying about keeping up with the Jones’, because they may not be as happy as you think.
+So, stop worrying about keeping up with the Jones’, because they may not be as happy as you think.
 This journal might give you some inspiration to say “f*ck this s*#t”!

 4. Realize That Life Really Is Short